 Base – For the ladies out there, I would definitely recommend paying out a few extra dollars and staying on the female-only Sanctuary floor.
 After a few weeks spent in regular hostels, this felt like such a luxury!
 There weren’t drastic differences between this and a standard dorm but the room seemed a little bigger and the staff definitely went the extra mile when cleaning this floor – and the small extras such as complimentary towels and toiletries gave it more of a ‘homely’ feel!
 It was much needed after a few weeks in regular hostel dorms.
 Base Wellington also has a good basement bar which is reasonably priced and we enjoyed going there for pre-drinks before experiencing the great Wellington nightlife!

 That wraps up my North Island accommodation review, let me know you think in the comments below or tweet me @evierosetravels.
-Check out my travel photos over on Instagram.
 Visit back soon for my South Island accommodation review!